Chairman: James Tanner

 Board Member: Paul D. Maxwell

 Paul D. Maxwell retired after working 30 years in the IT industry.
 His areas of expertise included database administration, systems performance, and network mmanagement.
 Paul also serves as an Area Temple and Family History Consultant under FamilySearch direction.
+Paul and Sue have one son and six granddaughters.
+In addition to spending time their family, they love to travel.

 Board Member: Dallis Pierson

 Dallis Pierson received his Bachelors of Science at Utah State University and Masters of Public Health at the University of North Carolina.
 He was the President and Chief Executive Officer of the Utah Foster Care Foundation, a position he held for eight years prior to retirement.
-He privatized a portion of Utah’s child welfare services from government to a non-profit organization.
+He privatized a portion of Utah’s child welfare services from government to a nonprofit organization.
 He was also a member of the Board of Directors for the Child Welfare League of America, located in Washington, D.C.

 Prior to the Utah Foster Care Foundation, he was employed by the American Red Cross for 12 years.
 Regional Executive Officer for the eight Mountain West States for the American Red Cross, where he restructured and streamlined 217 local chapters and organized disaster relief in Utah, California and Cambodia.
 Prior to the Red Cross, he was Executive Director of the American Lung Association of Nevada, where he wrote and lobbied successfully for the first statewide no-smoking law.